 ACADEMIC STAFF BASED AT THE CENTRE OF LATIN AMERICAN STUDIES

 The Centre draws on the teaching expertise of academic staff across the university and its colleges.
-The Director of the Centre, Prof Gabriela Ramos, is also based in the Department of History.
-The core members of academic staff teaching at CLAS are Dr Pedro Mendes Loureiro (on leave Michaelmas 2023), Dr Carlos Fonseca (PhD Director / MPhil Director Michaelmas 2023) and Prof Graham Denyer-Willis (CLAS and Development Studies).
+The core members of academic staff teaching at CLAS are Dr Pedro Mendes Loureiro and Prof Graham Denyer-Willis (CLAS and Development Studies).